GRADUATE ACADEMIC PROGRESSION

 Course Requirements

-Students must normally satisfy the course requirements of the catalog in effect at the time they enter or reenter Georgia State University.
+Students must satisfy the course requirements of the graduate catalog in effect at the time they enter or reenter Georgia State University.
 Any student interested in fulfilling the requirements of a different catalog edition may submit a petition to deviate from college requirements.

 Academic Standing